SykoLover

 The book teaches how focusing on breathing reduces stress and fosters awareness.
 It teaches to recognize the sacredness of every experience.
 Difficult experiences are to be viewed as teachers.

-Then, one day, on cable TV, the movie Se7en came on.
+Then, one day shortly thereafter, on cable TV, the movie Se7en came on.
 Morgan Freeman and Brad Pitt play detectives investigating a serial killer carrying out murders based on the seven deadly sins.
+A message of the depravity of the sins.
 After watching that, the thought that followed was something like, "Oh, that's what I'VE been doing" (The sins, not the physical murdering).
-To touch on each of the seven, I was a compulsive thief, drinking to excess almost daily, addicted to porn, self-conscious of my scar, jealous, lazy, and mad at everyone and everything.
+To touch on each of the seven, I was a compulsive thief, drinking to excess almost daily, addicted to porn, jealous, lazy, mad at everyone and everything, self-conscious of my scar and afraid of people.
 Sin is a slippery slope that starts with one thing.
 Then they feed off of each other, amplifying one another into a snowball of destruction.
 About the only thing I immediately cut off cold turkey was the stealing, not to say I wasn't still greedy.

 The books and movie... coincidence?